ewoks-kit/ewoksorange/doc/tutorials/inputs_outputs.rst

         class Outputs:
             filename = Output("filename", str, ewoksname="filename")

-The first two required arguments are the Orange name and type of the inputs.
-The `ewoksname` is optional and defaults to the attribute name in the `Inputs` class.
+The first two required arguments are the Orange name and type of the output.
+The `ewoksname` is optional and defaults to the attribute name in the `Output` class.

 The output will then be available as a possible choice when connecting this widget to another widget's inputs.